accoffin12/streaming-07-FinalMTA/README.md

         # Process each message
         writer.writerow(subway_data)
 ```
-By using `if file.tell() == 0`, we are dictating that if the file is empty to have the writer add the "column_headers".
+By using `if file.tell() == 0`, we are dictating that if the file is empty to have the writer adds the "column_headers".
 The information for "column_headers" is listed under variables.

 **Alerts Generated:**
 ![ProConV3Alert1.PNG](ScreenShots/ProConV3Alert1.PNG)
 ![ProConV3Alert2.PNG](Screenshots/ProConV3Alert2.PNG)

 #### main
-There were a few alteration made to `main`.
-The first being that the consumer is instructed to delete the queue before declaring it.
-By deleting the queue it prevents data that may have not cleared the queue from interfearing with the information processed by the Consumer and then added to the assciated CSV.
-Additionally the following line was added to prevent the Consumer from deleting the queue before processsing the emssage.
+There were a few alterations made to `main`.
+The first is that the consumer is instructed to delete the queue before declaring it.
+Deleting the queue prevents data that may not be cleared the queue from interfering with the information processed by the Consumer and then added to the associated CSV.
+The following line was added to prevent the Consumer from deleting the queue before processing the message.
 ```
 channel.basic_consume( queue=qn, on_message_callback=callback, auto_ack=False)
 ```